Carlos Simon (b. 1986, Washington, D.C.) is an American composer and arranger.

 Dr. Simon earned his doctorate degree at the University of Michigan, where he studied with Michael Daugherty and Evan Chambers.
-Simon has received degrees from Georgia State University and Morehouse College.
+Simon has also gained degrees from Georgia State University and Morehouse College.
+Additionally, he studied in Baden, Austria, at the Hollywood Music Workshop with Conrad Pope and at New York University's Film Scoring Summer Workshop.

 His most recent accolades include the Underwood Emerging Composer Commission from the American Composers Orchestra , the winner of the prestigious Marvin Hamlisch Film Scoring Award in 2015 and the Presser Award from the Theodore Presser Foundation.
 In the same year, he served as the young composer-in-residence with the Detroit Chamber String and Winds for the 2015-2016 season.
 He now serves on the music faculty at Spelman College in Atlanta, Georgia.